-Our common stock was quoted and began trading on the OTCQB market in March 2024, and in connection with this offering, we have applied to list our common stock on the Nasdaq Capital Market.
+Our common stock was quoted and began trading on the OTCQB market in March 2024, and in connection with this offering, we have applied to list our common stock on The Nasdaq Capital Market.
+Accordingly, we expect our common stock to begin trading on The Nasdaq Capital Market on or around the date of this prospectus, at which point our common stock will cease to be traded on the OTCQB Market.
 Although have applied for listing, an active trading market for our common stock may not develop or, if it develops, may not be sustained after this offering.
 The lack of an active market may impair your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable, which may reduce the fair market value of your shares.
 Further, an inactive market may also impair our ability to raise capital by selling our common stock and may impair our ability to enter into strategic partnerships or acquire future products or licenses by using our common stock as consideration.
 We and the underwriter will negotiate to determine the public offering price.
 The public offering price may be higher than the market price of our common stock after the offering and you may not be able to sell your shares of our common stock at or above the price you paid in the offering.
 As a result, you could lose all or part of your investment.